 The bank grants mortgages at reasonable rates, homeowners make payments on time, and credit agencies that rate mortgage-backed securities do their part.

-We’ve put together a list of the best mortgage REITs to take a look at today to take advantage of this specific area of growth at an odd point in global economic history.
+We’ve put together a list of the best mortgage REITs to take a look at today to invest in before it’s too late.

 Best Mortgage REITs To Buy

 Ellington acquires, invests in, and manages residential mortgages and real estate-related assets.